ChrisKader/LFMPlus/README.md

 **Bug List**
 - Scaling
 - Element placement (mainly in the upper left corner of the LFGListFrame window.)

+**TODO**
 - Add UI setting for enableLFGDropdown
+- Add option for viewing group listings while your current group is listed.

 **Release Automation**
 ------